 When I visited Amsterdam, the sign ended up in the Noord section of town, right across the water from the Amsterdam Centraal train station.

 Where is the iAmsterdam sign now?
-As of this writing, there’s one sign at the airport, and another at Sloterplas Lake.
-Click here for the latest updates, because they often move the letters around the city.
+As of this writing, there’s one sign at the airport, another at Sloterplas Lake, and a set in the Nieuw West neighborhood.
+Click here for the latest updates, because they often move the letters to different locations around the city.

 What To Do in Amsterdam at Night